PedroSmaxY/To-do_List_React/README.md

 #### You can check the Web Application clicking <a href="https://pedrosmaxy.github.io/To-do_React/" target="_blank">HERE.</a>

 ## Features
-* Create and manage tasks;
+* Create and manage tasks.
-* Mark tasks as complete
+* Mark tasks as complete.
-* Undo and redo changes
+* Undo and redo changes.
 * Filter tasks by alphabetical order, completed or incomplete.

 ## Screenshoots: